The UK Roundtable on Sustainable Soya

-To this end, the UK Roundtable will form the core of a wider UK Sustainable Soya Initiative, linking to and learning from existing platforms and programmes in consumer and producer countries to identify further opportunities to achieve shared goals on sustainable soy and explore the wider debates around sustainable protein production and consumption for the future.
+To this end, the UK Roundtable forms the core of a wider UK Sustainable Soya Initiative, linking to and learning from existing platforms and programmes in consumer and producer countries to identify further opportunities to achieve shared goals on sustainable soy and explore the wider debates around sustainable protein production and consumption for the future.

 Efeca’s team of technical experts provides advice and support to develop, implement, monitor and report on national and international policies, regulations and private sector commitments relating to the sustainable and legal sourcing of natural resources, with a focus on agricultural and forest commodities.